Netanyahu pledges to annex West Bank settlements after vote

 Washington is expected to unveil proposals for Israeli-Palestinian peace sometime after Tuesday's Israeli election in which Netanyahu is seeking a fifth term.

-The Israeli prime minister was asked if he was familiar with the details of the US plan, replying he knew "what should be in it."
+The Israeli prime minister was asked by Channel 13 if he was familiar with the details of the US plan, replying he knew "what should be in it."

 Along with settlements, "our ongoing control of all the territory west of the Jordan" River was a further condition set by the Israeli premier for any US-led peace initiative.